pletch/esphome-vistaECP-idf/README.md

 - **debug_log** (*Optional*, boolean): Set to true to enable additional bus activity logging and print full ecp packet contents to the log.
 Global esphome and vista-alarm component (if configured) logging level must be set to DEBUG or higher in logging component section to output all messages.
 - **debug_pulsing** (*Optional*, boolean): Enables use of ESP32 RMT peripheral to capture and output pulse pattern for diagnostics.
 Pulse pattern output to log commences 60 seconds after startup and continues indefinitely.  **DO NOT** enable for routine use of component!
 - **lrr_supervisor** (*Optional*, boolean): Set to true to enable Long Range Radio emulation for monitoring and decoding status updates.
 Do not enable if the system is monitored and an actual long range radio is already present in the system.
 Defaults to false.
+- **rf_receiver_emulation** (*Optional*, boolean): Set to true to enable RF Receiver module (5881ENH) emulation for creating virtual RF zones.
+Do not enable if the system already includes a physical RF receiver as these Vista systems only support a single RF receiver device.
+Defaults to false.
+- **rf_receiver_addr** (*Optional*, int): Set to suitable address for RF Receiver per your panel installation instructions.
+Only permissible address on Vista 15/20 panels is 0.
+Defaults to 0.
 - **monitor_pin** (*Optional*, PIN): GPIO pin to use for monitoring module traffic such as RF or Expanders.
 Leave undefined or set to -1 to disable.
 - **uart_2** (*Optional*, UART): Hardware UART number to use for monitoring module traffic via monitorpin.
 Automatically disabled if monitorpin set to -1.
 - **ttl** (*Optional*, int): Time to live in seconds for expiring zone/fire status.
 Relevant for configurations not using monitor pin and for zones hardwired to the panel.
 Defaults to 30 if not defined.